-Perform dips.
-When performing the dips exercise, you must use a dip bar or two chairs.
+Perform bench dips.
+When performing the dips exercise, you must use a one or two benches or two sturdy chairs.
 Dips are an effective compound exercise because you lift your entire body weight.
 When performing dips, use full extension.

 For an easier version, place your hands behind you on the first or second step from the landing of your staircase and put your feet on the floor.
 Brian Mac Sports Coach says dips fit into a circuit training workout nicely.

 Use multiple body-weight squat variations.
 Squat variations build the quads, glutes and hamstrings.
 Perform regular squats with the best form possible to get the greatest outcome possible.
 Always brace yourself, meaning tighten your abdomen as if you were going to get punched.